n-r-w/knowledgegraph-mcp/README.md

 #### Prompt 4: Documents and task management with Knowledge Graph integration

-This prompt contains rules to prevent LLMs from compressing user instructions and provides comprehensive guidance for using the knowledge graph effectively.
+This prompt provides comprehensive guidance on both code quality and knowledge graph usage, with protection against rule compression.

 ```
 # GLOBAL MANDATORY RULES - APPLY TO ENTIRE CONVERSATION